Can You Tint Your Windshield? A Guide to Finding AS-1 Line On Windshield

 Yes, you can definitely tint your rear window, but once again, be aware of Arizona regulations.

-The window tinting rules for the side windows, rear windows and back portion of your vehicle are slightly laxer.
-If you are wondering if you can legally get rear tinted windows, reflective window tint is allowed, provided they are within the 5% to 35% visible light range and meet requirements as per state tinting laws.
+The window tinting rules for the side windows, rear windows, and back portion of your vehicle are slightly laxer.
+If you are wondering if you can legally get rear tinted windows, reflective window tint is allowed, provided they are within the 5% to 35% visible light range and meet requirements as per state window tinting laws.
+Some states have a required VLT or Visible Light Transmission percentage that their citizens need to follow.

 Can you tint cracked windows?